shane-bergin/OpenAI-multi-page-PDF-prompter/README.md

 $ chmod 777 pdfprompt.py

-The text of your OpenAI API key should be in the open_ai file.
+The text of your OpenAI API key should be in the openai_key file.